 Software architects also stay up-to-date with the latest technologies and industry trends.
 They continuously evaluate new tools, frameworks, and methodologies to incorporate into the architecture, ensuring that the system remains technologically relevant and competitive.

 Software architects also play a crucial role in ensuring the security of the software system.
-They analyze potential vulnerabilities and design security measures to protect against threats.
+They analyse potential vulnerabilities and design security measures to protect against threats.
 This includes implementing secure communication protocols, access control mechanisms, and encryption techniques.

 Overall, the responsibilities of a software architect extend beyond the initial design phase.
 They are involved throughout the software development lifecycle, providing guidance and support to the development team.
 They review code, provide technical leadership, and resolve architectural issues that may arise during the implementation phase.